Aaron’s Israel Travel Tips

 Do not use transformers to plug in any kind of device that creates heat, such as an iron, toaster oven, hotplate etc. You will need to purchase such items in Israel.

-When you purchase more than $100 at a certified store, you will be able to fill out a form and get it stamped for your VAT refund.
+There are some gift shops that are certified by the Israel Ministry of Tourism to give you a VAT refund slip on purchases over 100 USD.
+When you purchase at a certified store, you will be able to fill out a form and get it stamped for your VAT refund.
 This only works for purchases over $100 at certified merchants.
 At the airport there is a desk where you will show your receipt, stamped form and THE ACTUAL ITEMS.
-Do not pack theseitems in your luggage.
-They should be kept in your hand luggage along with the special VAT forme to show at the airport.
+Do not pack these items in your luggage.
+They should be kept in your hand luggage along with the special VAT form to show at the airport.

-Bus Drivers: If you are on a guided tour, it is appropriate to tip the bus driver a few dollars at the end of the tour. $3-5 per person, per day is usually considered a reasonable tip for the driver.
+Bus Drivers: If you are part of a large group tour it is appropriate to tip the bus driver. $3-5 per person, per day is usually considered a reasonable tip for the driver.
+If you hire a mini bus or other private driver for your family it’s appropriate to tip around 10% depending on how happy you were with the service.

 Hotel Staff: Hotel staff will expect to be tipped for service rendered.
 A few shekels for bags carried or help from the concierge is standard.